onlyurei/knockout-spa/README.md

 * All required files are in the repo already
 * Take a look at the file structure and comments/TODOs in the bootstrapped setup - you'll figure out everything in 30 minutes
+* Start building your own SPA from the provided setup - be cautious of changing the files in `/js/framework`, `/js/util`, `/js/widget` folders, otherwise do whatever you want with the setup!
 * Only needed external thing is the RequireJS optimizer r.js, just run `npm install` in the repo

 ### Features ###